ccat3z/stars/README.md

 * [bettercap/bettercap](https://github.com/bettercap/bettercap): The Swiss Army knife for 802.11, BLE and Ethernet networks reconnaissance and MITM attacks.
 * [plk/biber](https://github.com/plk/biber): Backend processor for BibLaTeX
 * [plk/biblatex](https://github.com/plk/biblatex): biblatex is a sophisticated bibliography system for LaTeX users.
 It has considerably more features than traditional bibtex and supports UTF-8
-* [matryer/bitbar](https://github.com/matryer/bitbar): Put the output from any script or program in your Mac OS X Menu Bar
 * [BlackArch/blackarch](https://github.com/BlackArch/blackarch): An ArchLinux based distribution for penetration testers and security researchers.
 * [StackExchange/blackbox](https://github.com/StackExchange/blackbox): Safely store secrets in Git/Mercurial/Subversion
 * [printempw/blessing-skin-server](https://github.com/printempw/blessing-skin-server): [OUTDATED, see @bs-community] A web application brings your custom skins back in offline Minecraft servers. (第三方 Minecraft 皮肤站)